Chiarot scores in 3rd to lead Jets past Capitals 3-1

 Winnipeg had squeezed Washington's shot advantage to 20-16 after the middle period.
 The Capitals had a power play late in the third, but couldn't solve Hellebuyck.

-NOTES: Capitals F Evgeny Kuznetsov left the ice in the first period soon after a check to the head by Jets forward Brandon Tanev and didn't return. ...
+NOTES: Washington's T.J.
+Oshie was flipped to the ice by Josh Morrissey late in the game and look dazed after the play.
+Reirden had no injury update for Oshie after the game. ...
 Winnipeg's Blake Wheeler had an assist, extending his point streak to 11 games (two goals, 18 assists). ...
 Scheifele has four goals and three assists in his past three games.

 UP NEXT